awwx/meteor-wiki/Getting-Started-with-Auth.md

 ## Getting Started

 ### Warning
-The `auth` branch is a work in progress.
+The `devel` branch is a work in progress.
 The features and API may change at any time.

 ### Adding Accounts to your app
 1. [Get Meteor running from a git checkout](https://github.com/meteor/meteor#slow-start-for-developers).
-Checkout the `auth` branch.
+Checkout the `devel` branch.
 2. Run `PATH_TO_CHECKOUT/meteor add accounts-ui`
-3. Add `{{> loginButtons}}` somewhere in your app.
+3. Add `{{loginButtons}}` somewhere in your app.
 This adds login buttons for whatever services you configure.
 4. Add login services -- see below (e.g. `PATH_TO_CHECKOUT/meteor add accounts-google accounts-facebook accounts-password`)
 5. Restrict writes using `Collection.allow` and `Collection.deny` (see below. here's [what we did for todos](https://github.com/meteor/meteor/blob/171816005fa2e263ba54d08d596e5b94dea47b0d/examples/todos/server/access_control.js))
 6. You probably want to turn off the autopublish (if you want to control which users see which data): `PATH_TO_CHECKOUT/meteor remove autopublish`